 Do you need both AMS and CRM?

-So, the next question then becomes “Well, do I need both systems?”
+So, the next question then becomes “Well, do I need both systems (AMS and CRM)?”
 The answer is, “Probably, but it depends on your circumstances.”
 If you're not really doing a lot of prospecting or if you're a single producer agency, then using your AMS to track your prospecting might do just fine.

 You can track the companies and the individuals within those companies and track them through the buying process.
 You can add probably a few additional properties to your system and pull some basic reports.